jessicabartley/mentalwellbeing.github.io/README.md

-# The Mental Wellbeing Project Website
+# The ABCDE-Repronim Project Website

-This is the website of our mental wellbeing project.
+This is the website of the ABCD-Repronim project.

 This website is powered by Jekyll and some Bootstrap, Bootwatch.
 Go to *aboutwebsite.md*  to learn how to copy and modify this page for your purpose.

-A big thank you to https://github.com/mpa139/allanlab for setting up this framework.
+A big thank you to https://github.com/mentalwellbeing/mentalwellbeing.github.io and https://github.com/mpa139/allanlab for setting up this framework.